 As businesses adopt newer equipment, getting rid of older IT assets becomes inevitable.
 One of the challenges of discarding an old computer is that you cannot just throw it away.
 Throwing away crucial components such as a hard drive is not only harmful, but it’s also illegal.
 As you know, this IT component usually carries sensitive information.
 It is, therefore, crucial to approach IT disposal with extra care.
 Data protection is now even more critical than ever and any mistake in disposal could lead to data falling in the wrong hands, which could be detrimental for any organisation.

-Hard drives house personal information – which can be incredibly detailed, including customers saved data, browsing and email history.
+Hard drives can house personal and confidential information – which can be incredibly detailed, including customers saved data, browsing and email history.
 That is why it is important to evaluate the situation and take steps to protect your data before disposing of old IT equipment.

 For some companies, hard drive disposal is a costly process.
 However, this doesn’t have to be the case.
 In fact, smart organisations generate revenue from tech recycling through computer remarketing services.
 Here are some tips to help you dispose and recycle your hard drives profitably and efficiently.